 As far as teaching your seven-year-old the five core reading and writing skills, here are a few skill-building ideas:

-- Read and recite songs and nursery rhymes – This is far more than a fun activity done in classrooms across the globe; it is a proven method for building phonemic awareness.
-The rhythmic structure of songs and nursery rhymes emphasises sounds and syllables in words, which lays a strong foundation for developing literacy.
+This is far more than a fun activity done in classrooms across the globe; it is a proven method for building phonemic awareness.
+The rhythmic structure of songs and nursery rhymes emphasizes sounds and syllables in words, which lays a strong foundation for developing literacy.
+Using Nursery rhymes at reading time are also fantastic for practicing tricky words.
+Make sure that you sure proper sounding out of words when you read words to your child

-- Basic decoding of words – Simple words consisting of three distinct letter sounds (typically a consonant-vowel-consonant structure like “cat” and “hop”) are basic building blocks upon which more advanced reading can be built.
+Simple words consisting of three distinct letter sounds (typically a consonant-vowel-consonant structure like “cat” and “hop”) are basic building blocks upon which more advanced reading can be built.
+Letter sounds can be practiced between you and your child.
 Writing words on cards and having your child recite each sound while looking at a card is a good way to develop decoding and phonics skills.

-Young readers typically memorise these words, and you would likely be surprised by how many of these words your child already knows (assuming that there are books that you regularly read together).
-Simply reading to or with your child will expose your child to the sight and high-frequency words they will need to know.
+Young readers typically memorize these words, and you would likely be surprised by how many of these words your young child already knows (assuming that there are books that you regularly read together).
+Simply reading from the book or read words with your child will expose your child to the sight and high-frequency words they will need to know.

-- Reading to your child sets an example – The benefits of reading to your seven-year-old are great, and they are many.
+The benefits of reading to your young child are great, and they are many.
 One overlooked benefit is that by reading to your child, you are demonstrating to them what an advanced and fluent reader sounds like and setting an example for what they should aspire to accomplish with practice.

 (Source: Reading Eggs)